Why Are Astigmatism Contacts Uncomfortable?

 Understanding Astigmatism and Contact Lens Design

 Astigmatism occurs when your cornea or lens has an irregular curve, causing light to focus on multiple points rather than a single point on your retina.
 This common vision condition results in blurred or distorted vision at any distance.
-People with astigmatism often experience symptoms including:
+People with astigmatism often experience:

 • Eye strain